evgenyneu/FortranFromPython/README.md

-# Running Fortran function from Python
+# Running a Fortran function from Python

 This example shows how to run a Fortran function from Python.